nim-lang/Nim/doc/nims.rst

-It is a cross-platform scripting language that can run where Nim can run, e.g. you can not run Batch or PowerShell on Linux or Mac, the Bash for Linux might not run on Mac, theres no Unittests tools for Batch, etc.
+It is a cross-platform scripting language that can run where Nim can run, e.g. you can not run Batch or PowerShell on Linux or Mac, the Bash for Linux might not run on Mac, there are no unit tests tools for Batch, etc.

-NimScript can detect on which platform, operating system, architecture, and even which Linux Distribution is running on, allowing the same script to support a lot of systems.
+NimScript can detect on which platform, operating system, architecture, and even which Linux distribution is running on, allowing the same script to support a lot of systems.

 See the following (incomplete) example: